zquestz/thoughts/content/posts/infinite-zoom/index.md

 coverCredit = "Infinite Zoom"
 tags = ["infinite", "zoom", "code"] keywords = ["infinite", "zoom", "code"] summary = "Today, my friend Jeremiah brought up infinite zoom effects and started doing some research on how to create them.
-Here’s a quick example for those of you who haven’t seen them before.
 After a bit of time, he sent me over detailed documentation on creating infinite zoom effects, and asked me to translate the technical pieces.
 This is how the rabbit hole began.
 I just had to try it, so this blog will detail my own journey creating an infinite zoom using Midjourney!"
 +++

 Today, my friend Jeremiah brought up infinite zoom effects and started doing some research on how to create them.
 Here's a quick example for those of you who haven't seen them before.